zowe/docs-site/docs/user-guide/systemrequirements.md

 **Note:** The subsections of z/OS requirements such as for API Mediation Layer, Web Explorers, and Application Framework are not required because they are included in the Docker install.

-## Zowe HA requirements (host)
+## Zowe high availability requirements (host)

-Zowe high availability requires a Sysplex environment that consists of the following configurations:
+Zowe high availability instances requires a Sysplex environment that consists of the following:

 - One or more central processor complexes (CPCs) that can attach to a coupling facility